Monday, November 3, 2008

 3. Push the onions aside and add the paprika, garlic and buckwheat to the pan.
 Cook, stirring, until buckwheat is fragrant.
 If the pan is dry, you can add a little oil.

-4. Add the reserved noodle water plus two additional cups of water and return to boil.
+4. Add the 6 cups of water or stock, and return to boil.
 Reduce heat to simmer, cover, add tamari and cook 12-15 minutes until buckwheat is tender.

 5. Add noodles.
 Add green onions, reserving some to sprinkle on each serving.